mathworks/toolboxdesign/README.md

 At the top level of your project is a folder or source repository, which we'll call the _root folder_.
 This folder has everything a developer needs to collaborate with you on your toolbox.
 When you are working in GitHub, this is the repository name, and will be the name of the folder when the repository is cloned.

 * To name the root folder of your toolbox, shorten the English name by removing the word "toolbox" and start with a letter.
 Use only letters, numbers, and underscores.
 For instance, if your toolbox is named "QuickerSim CFD Toolbox for MATLAB," the root folder might be named "quickerSimCFD."
 Following this naming convention will guarantee the validity of your toolbox in every operating system and source control system you use, eliminating the need to rename it in the future whenever you migrate to new systems.
 * Include a `README.md` file in the root folder.
 See [this article](https://medium.com/swlh/how-to-make-the-perfect-readme-md-on-github-92ed5771c061) for a good tutorial.
-Start with a short, user focused summary of the toolbox with installation instructions, and then point them to your `gettingStarted.mlx` file (see below).
+Start with a short, user focused summary of the toolbox with installation instructions, and then point them to your `GettingStarted.mlx` file (see below).
 The rest of your `README.md` should be written for collaborators working on the toolbox, and how to contribute to it.
 It is a historical convention (more than 50 years!) that the file name be capitalized to make it stand out.
 * A `license.txt` file outlines how others can use, distribute, and change your code.
 Including a license file adds clarity and transparency for other people.
 Without a license, others may not be sure if they're allowed to use or change your code.
 * You should put images for your `README.md` file in an `images` folder to reduce clutter.
 * See [below](#make-your-toolbox-more-robust) for information on where to put tests, MATLAB projects, and automation files.